tarantool/doc/doc/reference/reference_lua/datetime.rst

     By default fields that are not specified are equal to appropriate values in a Unix time.

-    Leap second is supported, see a section :ref:`leap second <leap-second>`.
+    Leap second is supported at the most basic level, see the section :ref:`leap second <leap-second>`.

     :param string input_string: string with the date and time information.
     :param string format: indicator of the ``input_string`` format.